 Composition Cycle on the topic of Climate Change

 Art can open doors that remain closed to other disciplines; Contemporary electroacoustic music should contribute to sharpening awareness of climate change.
-The four part composition cycle Into the new world illuminates the problems of global warming musically and in terms of content.
+The four part composition cycle A New world illuminates the problems of global warming musically and in terms of content.
 The pieces examine how non-musical events such as climate change manifest themselves in a sonic language.

 The second part of the climate cycle is finished.
 The composition includes a string quartet and again: fixed media electronics.
 With its 8 voices, the music is telling a story of crackling, creaking, croaning, bursting, and melting ice with its noisy struggle for survival...